-13.1 At any disciplinary hearing or appeal hearing the employee has the right to be accompanied by a representative of their choice.
-The representative may be an accredited union representative or work colleague but not a friend, family member or legal representative.

-- 13.2 In exceptional circumstances the manager may at their discretion allow the employee to bring a companion who is not a colleague or trade union representative where this will help overcome a particular difficulty caused by disability, or where the employee has a difficulty understanding English. - 13.3 Exceptionally, an employee is entitled to legal representation at a disciplinary hearing or appeal hearing.
-This is only applicable in circumstances where the decision of the disciplinary hearing may result in the employee being referred to an external body, as a result of which the employee may lose the right to practice their profession. - 13.4 Employees should be aware that their personal information including possible sensitive information will be shared with their nominated representative unless permission to do so is formally withheld.
+- 13.1 At any disciplinary hearing or appeal hearing the employee has the right to be accompanied by a representative of their choice.
+The representative may be an accredited trade union representative or work colleague but not a friend, family member or legal representative. - 13.2 In exceptional circumstances, the Chair of the Staff Disciplinary Hearing Committee/the Hearing Officer/Commissioning Manager may at their discretion allow the employee to bring a companion who is not a work colleague or trade union representative where this will help overcome a particular difficulty caused by disability, or where the employee has a difficulty understanding English. - 13.3 Exceptionally, an employee is entitled to legal representation at a disciplinary hearing or appeal hearing, where the decision of the disciplinary hearing may result in the employee being referred to an external body, as a result of which the employee may lose the right to practice their profession. - 13.4 Employees should be aware that their personal information including possible sensitive information will be shared with their nominated representative unless permission to do so is formally withheld.